-University Health Services is a complete outpatient health center for students, providing medical, mental health and preventive care.
+University Health Services (Auburn University Medical Clinic) is a complete outpatient health center for students, providing medical, mental health and preventive care.
 Our clinicians serve as your “family doctor” while you’re at Auburn University.
-All eligible registered students may use the services of UHS, regardless of what type of major medical insurance they have.
+All eligible registered students may use the services of AUMC, regardless of what type of major medical insurance they have.

-As voted in by students and passed by the Auburn University board, the University requires that all international student and grad students with assitantships have medical insurance, and provides the Auburn University Student Health Insurance Plan (SHIP) to meet this requirement.
-SHIP cover services at UHS including primary care and services outside UHS including hospitalization, off-campus or out-of-area care while traveling and some specialty services not available at UHS.
+As voted in by students and passed by the Auburn University board, the University requires that all international students and graduate students with assistantships have medical insurance, and provides the Auburn University Student Health Insurance Plan (SHIP) to meet this requirement.
+The SHIP covers services at AUMC including primary care and services outside AUMC including hospitalization, off-campus or out-of-area care while traveling, and some specialty services not available at AUMC.
 Students are automatically enrolled in SHIP and the premium is charged on their e-bill.

 Students can choose to keep SHIP or waive enrollment if they have comparable coverage.
 Most students keep their SHIP enrollment because it is a solid, comprehensive plan; it is convenient and provides coverage 12 months a year anywhere in the world, offers excellent benefits and is affordable.
 SHIP and AUMC work hand-in-hand.